jdmar3-comp426/a99-null/README.md

 ## Using the website
 Instructions on how to run the website are included in the /docs folder in a file called "Website User Manual"

-A video walkthrough of how to run and use our website is included at the following youtube link
+A video walkthrough of how to run and use our website is included at the following youtube link: https://youtu.be/iVD-lyG_vHo

 ## Team mangement
 For this project, our group divided into 2 teams: